 Associate Members shall be liable to pay an annual subscription of such amount as may be approved by the Executive Committee from time to time and pro rata for any period of less than one year.
 Associate Members who do not pay such subscription within 30 days of the start of the relevant year (or, if applicable within 30 days of their admission to membership shall forfeit all membership rights.
 Furthermore, the Executive Committee shall be entitled to cancel the Associate Membership status of any person who does not pay any subscription due from him within 3 months of the due date, but without prejudice to his obligation to pay.

-Any company, individual or other entity may apply for election to Full or Associate membership of the Association and any existing member of the Association can nominate another party for membership, in each case, by applying to the Company Secretary.
+Any company, individual or other entity may apply for election to Full or Associate membership of the Association and any existing member of the Association can nominate another party for membership.
 All applicants and nominees must additionally complete an application form in the form attached as envisaged in Article 3.1 of the Articles of Association.
-The Company Secretary shall be entitled to ask the applicant or nominee for any information which he reasonably thinks to be relevant in order to demonstrate the applicant’s suitability for membership and, on receipt of such information, shall arrange for the matter to be put to a vote of the Executive Committee within a reasonable time.
+The Executive Committee shall be entitled to ask the applicant or nominee for any information which it reasonably thinks to be relevant in order to demonstrate the applicant’s suitability for membership and, on receipt of such information, shall arrange for the matter to be put to a vote of the Executive Committee within a reasonable time.

 Honorary Membership shall be open to such persons as the Executive Committee may from time to time approve on the application of any members, and may be granted either for life or for such period as the Executive Committee may agree at the time of its grant.

 Honorary Membership may be withdrawn at any time if the Executive Committee so decides.

 Honorary Fellows shall retain the rights and privileges of their existing membership category whilst they continue to pay their subscription.
 An Honorary Fellow, who was not previously a member, will enjoy the same rights and privileges as Associate Members, but shall not be required to pay any subscription.